Why did you choose Hungary and Budapest Business School?

 I think volunteering is a great way to be part of a community, meet new people, and contribute to something that can make a difference in people’s lives.
 I joined the Alumni Network Hungary for these reasons, as well as to create an inspiring local chapter that can help its alumni members to stay connected to Hungary.
 I want to empower young researchers and changemakers in Hungary, and I believe that there are many alumni members who would be interested in sharing their experiences, knowledge, and skills to this end.
 I am already doing this myself by hosting training sessions and webinars for alumni members.
 My tasks also involve promoting the network, and I am trying to organize programmes that can bring together alumni and students.
 For example, we will have an alumni event during the first half of May 2023, and I also plan to connect the Alumni Network Hungary with my NGO’s Changemakers Youth Forum project during October 2023.

-You held a webinar last week about innovation.
+You held a webinar in the frame of the Alumni Hungary Webinar Series about innovation.
 Can you briefly introduce this topic?
 Why did you choose it?